Uncertainty quantification for epidemiological forecasts of COVID-19 through combinations of model predictions

-Scoring rules are a natural way of constructing weights for the combination of predictions from an ensemble of multiple models.
-Weighting via scores has the advantages over Bayesian model averaging of being directly tailored to approximate a predictive distribution and less sensitive to choice of prior distributions, and overcomes the problem of model averaging converging, as sample size increases, to a predictive density from a single model, even when the ensemble of models does not include the true data generator.
-Some guidance on which situations each method is appropriate for is given by \citet{hoge2019}.
+Scoring rules are a natural way of constructing weights for forecast combination.
+In comparison to Bayesian model averaging, weights obtained from scoring rules are directly tailored to approximate a predictive distribution, and reduce sensitivity to the choice of prior distribution.
+Crucially use of scoring rules avoids the pitfall associated with model averaging of convergence to a predictive density from a single model, even when the ensemble of models does not include the true data generator.
+Guidance is available in the literature for which situations different averaging and ensemble methods are appropriate \citet{hoge2019}.

-Prediction from multi-model ensembles has a long history of being addressed in climate modelling\cite{gneiting2005,rougier2013, chandler2013}.
-Here, it is typical to make assumptions about the underlying distribution to which the models belong, e.g.~that they can be approximated by a common regression form or are (co-) exchangeable.

-Several methods (stacking, EMOS and QRA) to combine epidemiological forecasts have been investigated, and their performance evaluated using the well-established {\it sharpness}, {\it bias} and {\it calibration} metrics as well as the interval score.
-When averaged over nations/regions, the best performing forecasts according to both the metrics and interval score, originated from the QRA method for death\_inc\_line and icu\_prev, the time-invariant weights stacking method for hospital\_prev, and EMOS for hospital\_inc.
-However, the performance metrics for each model and combination method were found to vary considerably over the different regions and value type combinations.
-This suggests that the optimal choice of method for combining short term forecasts will be different for each region and value type.
-Whilst some models were observed to perform consistently well for particular region and value type combinations, the extent to which the best performing models remain stable over time will require further investigation using additional forecasting data.
+In this study, several methods (stacking, EMOS and QRA) to combine epidemiological forecasts have been investigated within the context of delivery of scientific advice to decision makers during a pandemic.
+Their performance was evaluated using the well-established {\it sharpness}, {\it bias} and {\it calibration} metrics as well as the interval score.
+When averaged over nations/regions, the best performing forecasts according to both the metrics and interval score, originated from the time-invariant weights stacking method for new daily deaths, EMOS for ICU occupancy, QRA for hospital bed occupancy.
+However, the performance metrics for each model and ensemble method were found to vary considerably over the different regions and value type combinations.
+Whilst some individual models were observed to perform consistently well for particular region and value type combinations, the extent to which the best performing models remain stable over time requires further investigation using additional forecasting data.